croucherk/SANS-Holiday-Hack-2023/challenges/linux-privesc.md

 ![Figure 1: Linux PrivEsc Challenge Prompt](/img/privesc-prompt.png)

 We are currently running in the context of a standard non-privileged user account.
-Our goal is to elevate permissions to a super-user level and run an executable in the `/root` directory to complete the challenge.
+Our goal is to elevate permissions to a superuser[^1] level and run an executable in the `/root` directory to complete the challenge.

 Before looking for privilege escalation vectors, we should perform some basic situational awareness checks.

 ```bash
 id